 “Real estate is in my DNA.”

 Highly sought-after for his on-point and often humorous opinions on trends and their impacts, KC is frequently quoted in media and is a popular speaker at conferences (more than 750 appearances so far, and counting)—on subjects as diverse as ports, finance, logistics, demographics, and 3-D printing.
-After working as Chief Economist for Colliers—US, he is currently Senior Vice President, Credit Risk Management at SunTrust Banks, Inc. in Atlanta.
+After working as Chief Economist for Colliers—US, and Senior Vice President, Credit Risk Management at SunTrust Banks, Inc. in Atlanta, he is currently Director of Research & Corporate Engagement, Culverhouse College of Commerce, Alabama Center for Real Estate.

 Of Note: KC is a graduate of Emory University’s business school and is a third-generation appraiser.
 His first job after school was helping his grandfather in his real estate business.
 His father was one of the original investors in Vail, Colorado.
 Once KC was “hooked” on real estate, he never left the industry.